Today's Top Gainer

 3. Dr. Kailash S. Choudhari, Director (DIN: 00023824) is due for retirement at the forthcoming AGM and has offered himself for reappointment.

 There were no other appointments/ resignations of Directors/KMP.

 DECLARATION FROM INDEPENDENT DIRECTORS

-1. that they meet with the criteria of independence as prescribed both under sub-section (6) of Section 149 and Regulation 16 (1) (b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
+1. that they meet with the criteria of independence as prescribed both under sub-section (6) of Section 149 of Companies Act, 2013 and Regulation 16 (1) (b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 and any amendment thereof.